Francis Bourgeois (trainspotter): Early life

 Bourgeois was born in Harlesden, north-west London.
 His mother works for the National Health Service and his father is a photography teacher.
 He also has one younger brother named Benjamin.
 No one in Bourgeois' family has a background in trains or engineering.

 He developed an interest in trains during his early childhood, noting his parents and grandparents became aware of his interest when he was "about three."
 Bourgeois remembers being "obsessed" with BRIO wooden train sets, the "stage before you go to Hornby trains," as well as Hot Wheels.
-After visiting the Peco factory at Pecorama in Devon at the age of four, his grandmother gifted him his first model railway set, a Hornby set consisting of a "Pannier tank and some old freight wagons"; his set would gradually receive additions at Christmas and birthdays.
+After visiting the Peco factory at Pecorama in Devon at the age of four, his grandmother gave him his first model railway set, a Hornby set consisting of a "Pannier tank and some old freight wagons"; his set would gradually receive additions at Christmas and birthdays.

-At the age of seven, he moved to rural Frome, Somerset.
+At the age of seven, he moved to Frome in Somerset.
 Despite there being "far less railway action," he says the nearby Whatley Quarry continued to pique his interest and evolve his passion for freight trains.

 During his childhood, Bourgeois was mocked by peers for his hobby.
-When he entered secondary school at the age of 15, he suppressed his interest in trains as a means to fit in better and sold his railway sets.
+When he was at secondary school at the age of 15, he suppressed his interest in trains as a means to fit in better and sold his railway sets.
 Throughout his adolescence, his hobbies consisted of BMX, mountain biking, and going to the skate park.
 "Being a train enthusiast at secondary school is difficult," he explained, "gym memberships and trendy clothes took precedence at that point, regrettably."

 Bourgeois credits his Year 11 teacher for discouraging him from acting mischievously, and as a result, he began to excel in algebra and A-Level physics, which would set him on a path to pursue mechanical engineering at the University of Nottingham.
 He then rekindled his trainspotting pastime during the period of COVID-19 restrictions and frequented the Pot Lane overbridge in Berkley on the edge of Frome.
 He considers it his favourite location alongside Willesden Junction.
 In 2020, Bourgeois and his brother began shooting videos and posting them to TikTok.
-He explained: "Honestly, I just started out because I wanted a creative outlet during lockdown, and my first videos were just having fun.
-I was trainspotting most days and that kind of crept into my videos – then one thing led to another."

 He studied mechanical engineering at the University of Nottingham, expressing a desire to pursue industrial engineering and "create new railways or revitalize older lines" as a civil engineer.
 He was hired by Rolls-Royce and briefly worked at a car factory in Portsmouth, but resigned in November 2021 following his social media growth.
 His parents supported this decision granted that he take the module to convert his bachelor's degree to a master's.